Skip to main content

 As a rule, dogs should not have sugar outside of their regular diet.

-Your dog’s food — whether it’s kibble, canned or our fresh food — typically contains all the sugar they need to keep their energy levels where they need to be.
+Your dog’s food — whether it’s kibble, canned or our gently cooked — typically contains all the sugar they need to keep their energy levels where they need to be.
 Anything more could lead to digestive problems, dental issues and even more serious ailments that require immediate veterinary attention.

 Why can’t dogs have sugar?

-Nature is responsible for all types of sugar (molasses, corn syrup and lactose to name a few), but for the purposes of this article, “sugar” refers to the everyday table sugar used for cooking and baking.
+Nature is responsible for all types of sugar (molasses, corn syrup and lactose to name a few), but for the purposes of this article and how it relates to sugar being safe for dogs, “sugar” refers to the everyday table sugar used for cooking and baking.

-On one hand, sugar is essentially unavoidable.
+On one hand, sugar is essentially unavoidable for dogs.
 It’s in their treats.
 It’s in their food.
 It’s in almost everything in your fridge, if only in trace amounts.
-The problem is when it’s consumed in large quantities, on its own or packed into products that contain no other nutritional value like candy or mints.
+The problem is that sugar can be unsafe for dogs when it’s consumed in large quantities, on its own or packed into products that contain no other nutritional value like candy or mints.

 • Sugary foods are known to cause oral issues in both humans and dogs, including cavities, gingivitis and gum disease.